MarcoFernandez14/kickstarter-analysis/Written_Report_Kickstrater_Challenge.md

 	* Theater is a popular and successful type of campaign overall
 	* There is a negative correlation between the percentage of successful theater campaigns and the campaigns goals.
 This means that the greater the goal, the more chances the campaign will fail
-	* There is a positive correlation between the percentage of successful theater campaigns and the campaigns goals.
-This means that the lower the goal, the more chances the campaign will succeed

 - What are some limitations of this dataset?

 	* We could keep filtering the pivots and charts to be more precise.
 We could filter countries, years, weeks, etc. However, we need to be careful not to miss gereral trends or lose the aim of the analysis